zhangh12/random-bamboo/README.md

 **NOTE** We can create dummy variables for categorical covariates and treat them as ordinal covariates.
 In that case, only `con` file is needed.

-**NOTE** If the individual contained in the three files are not the same, `Random Bamboo` will find the intersection and train the the model on it.
+**NOTE** If the individual contained in the three files are not the same, `RB` will find the intersection and train the the model on it.

 We can predict testing data after training a model
 ```